Washington Park and Zoo Railway: Routes

 In the off-season, weather and business permitting, the 10-12 minute Zoo Loop trip runs.
 This run goes through the Oregon Zoo grounds only.
-The Washington Park trips that operate during spring and summer months also cover this section.
+The Washington Park trips that previously operated during spring and summer months also cover this section.
 The Zoo Loop is mostly a one-way loop, whereas the two-way 2-mile line through Washington Park is single-track but equipped with a few sidings to allow trains running in opposite directions to pass.
-This allows up to three trains to be in operation at once.
+This trackage is all still in place but not in service.
+This allowed up to three trains to be in operation at once when in service.

 Rolling stock

-As of 2010, Washington Park and Zoo Railway has three trains in normal operation: The Zooliner, 4-4-0 No. 1 Oregon (original steam train), and Oregon Express.
+As of 2010, Washington Park and Zoo Railway has three trains in normal operation: The Zooliner No. 2, 4-4-0 No. 1 Oregon (original steam train), and Oregon Express No. 5.
 Two of them (the Zooliner, and 4-4-0 No. 1, Oregon) are scale replicas of real trains.
 In addition, there are two small switcher locomotives that are used for non-passenger purposes.
 Most regular service, including all non-holiday weekday service, uses only two diesel trains.
 The steam train operates on only a few weekends per year and for special events.
 In the 1980s, two of the three trains were equipped with wheelchair lifts to allow mobility-impaired persons to board the train, and in 2005 these lifts were upgraded so as to better accommodate heavier electric wheelchairs.

-The Zooliner
+The Zooliner No. 2

 The Zooliner is a 5/8-scale replica of the diesel-powered Aerotrain, which is famous for its unusual shape that was influenced by automobile designs of the period when it was built, considered futuristic at the time.
 The Zooliner was built in 1958, its mechanical parts by Northwest Marine Iron Works and its streamlined bodywork by the H. Hirschberger Sheet Metal company of Portland.
-It first carried passengers in June 1958.
-The Zooliner is powered by a 165 hp diesel engine with hydraulic transmission, which is WP&ZRy locomotive No. 2.
+It first "officially" carried zoo guest passengers on the date of its dedication, June 9, 1958 (and this date is lettered on the side of the locomotive), but its actual first day carrying passengers was two days earlier.
+The Zooliner was originally powered by a 140 hp diesel engine, and is now powered by a 165 hp diesel engine with hydraulic transmission.
+It is numbered as WP&ZRy locomotive No. 2.
 The brakes are pneumatic, the same as on its full-size namesake.
 The train includes four or five streamlined passenger coaches pulled by matching locomotive No. 2.
+An additional (fifth) similar smooth-side car for the trainset was built in 1996.
 The rearmost car was rebuilt in late 2005 to resemble a dome car, in connection with installation of a larger and more powerful wheelchair lift.